reis-alex/mpc/README.md

 The following lists the options possible (some are mandatory):

 * Number of states, inputs and the prediction horizon: _opt.n_states_, _opt.n_controls_ and _opt.N_, respectively.
-* Nature of the model: _opt.model.type_, which should be either 'linear', or 'nonlinear'.
+* The function describing the dynamical system is to be provided through _opt.model.function_.
+There are two ways to define this function:
-  * If _opt.type = linear_, the defining matrices A and B should be provided through _opt.model.A_ and _opt.model.B_.
+    	1. As a function handle, _e.g._, ``@(x,u) A*x+B*u`` (note that the order of $x$ and $u$ must be respected)
-  * If _opt.type = nonlinear_, the respective function, being a function handle, must be provided through _opt.model.fun_.
-Note that the independent variables must ordered as @(x,u).
+	2. As a CasADi function, depending on variables SX.sym.
+Note that in this case, the state and input vector must be provided through _opt.model.states_ and _opt.model.controls_.
-    * If the model described in _opt.model.function_ is *continuous*, a field _opt.continuous_model_ is expected.
-This field contains_opt.continuous_model.integration_, which defines the integration scheme to be undertaken to cast the prediction and the options are "euler" and "RK4" (fourth-order Runge Kutta), and _opt.dt_, which is the time step.
+* If the system is in *continuous time*, a field _opt.continuous_model_ is expected.
+This field contains _opt.continuous_model.integration_, which defines the integration scheme to be undertaken to cast the prediction and the options are "euler" and "RK4" (fourth-order Runge Kutta), and _opt.dt_, which is the time step.

 Example: